His cold, swollen hand gripped mine as I gently slid my fingers between his.

-You can’t be 100% prepared for life, nor can you be calm and collected all the time, but you can decide, whenever possible, to take a step back and distance yourself from your emotions before responding to a situation.
+You can’t be 100% prepared for life, nor can you be calm and collected all the time, but you can decide, whenever possible, to take a step back to process your emotions and let them pass before responding to a situation.

 7. YOU CARE TOO MUCH ABOUT WHAT OTHERS THINK.

-Sometimes, I find myself being vulnerable, silly or just stuck on awkward footing (big surprise, I’m human).
+Sometimes, I find myself being vulnerable, silly or just stuck on an awkward footing (surprise, surprise, I’m human).

-And then I realise that the person I’m with isn’t reacting the way I expected (with humour and empathy, or ideally, both).
-Myriad emotions follow—embarrassment, humiliation, followed by annoyance and finally, anger.
+And then I realize that the person I’m with isn’t reacting the way I expected (with humor and empathy, or ideally, both).

-Anger directed at them because…how could they?
-And at myself because…why do I care so much?
+A myriad of emotions follow: Embarrassment, humiliation, followed by annoyance, and finally, anger —anger directed at them because well, how could they?
+Also, anger at myself because…why do I care so much?

-To help myself move on from the ordeal, I remind myself that just like everyone else, I’m flawed with scars, quirks and all, which not everyone will readily accept.
+To help myself move on from the ordeal, I remind myself that just like everyone else, I’m flawed with scars, quirks, and traumas, which not everyone will readily accept.